Jviix/build_stuff/README.md

-# My own picks.sh for Pixys
+# My own picks.sh

+This is for pixys.
+This branch is for the bringup of hlte on Pixys.
+For only building (not bringup), use branch pixysb